usequatro/quatro-web-client/README.md

 Continuous deployment is wired with GitHub Actions:

-- Merging into `master` or `release/*` branches will trigger a deploy to https://dev.usequatro.com with `.env.development` variables.
+- Merging into `main` or `release/*` branches will trigger a deploy to https://dev.usequatro.com with `.env.development` variables.
 - Tagging with `vX.X.X` will trigger a deploy to https://app.usequatro.com with `.env` variables.

 For more details, see the [workflows folder](.github/workflows).